 About Me

-Hi, I’m Carlo Nicolini—a physicist turned computational scientist, now Senior AI Scientist at Ipazia SpA in Milan.
-I build multi-agent AI systems, explore deep learning, and maintain skfolio for portfolio optimization.
+Hi, I’m Carlo Nicolini—a physicist turned computational scientist, now Senior AI Research Scientist at Ipazia SpA in Milan.
+I build multi-agent AI systems, work on deep learning and interpretability, and maintain skfolio for portfolio optimization.

 My research bridges statistical physics, complex networks, and artificial intelligence.
-Lately, I’m focused on making transformers more interpretable and applying machine learning to finance and language.
-I publish at conferences like ICAIF and COLM, and you can find my work on Google Scholar.
+I publish at venues like COLM and ICAIF, and my work appears on Google Scholar.

 • Maintainer of skfolio (portfolio optimization in Python)

-• Research: complex systems, AI, statistical physics, NLP, interpretability
+• Research: interpretability, multi-agent systems, NLP, complex systems, statistical physics

 Carlo Nicolini portrait